Asbestos roofs across Gloucestershire: the duty to manage comes first

 Encapsulation, repair or removal – the honest choice

 Encapsulation is not painting over a problem.
-The roof is surveyed sheet by sheet, cleaned under controlled conditions, repaired where fixings and rooflights have failed, and sealed with a coating system made for asbestos cement.
-The cured surface binds the sheet, locks fibres in, restores water-shedding and adds years of life – usually at a fraction of the cost of stripping, hazardous-waste disposal and full replacement, and without emptying the building.
-Where the substrate allows it is the responsible route; where it does not, it is not, and we will say which.
+We start by surveying the roof sheet by sheet.
+Under controlled conditions, we clean it right back, repair any failed fixings and leaking rooflights, then seal the whole thing with a coating system made specifically for asbestos cement.
+The cured surface binds the sheet, locks the fibres in, gets the water shedding again and adds years of life.
+That’s usually a fraction of the cost of stripping it all out, disposing of hazardous waste and replacing it, and you won’t need to empty the building.
+Where the substrate allows it, this is the responsible route.
+Where it doesn’t, we’ll tell you straight.

 When we will tell you to remove instead